 Extracting the type of sick note

-c.
-Create an Object Collection search element called “Checkmark” with the following settings: Type:
+Create an Object Collection search element called “Checkmark” with these settings: Type

 - Copy and paste the “PrimaryGroup” group.
-Rename the copied group to “SecondaryGroup”.
-This group will be required.
+Rename the copied group to “SecondaryGroup” — this group is required.

-a.
-Rename the “kwPrimary” element to “kwSecondary” and set the text to find to “Folgebescheinigung”.
+- Rename the “kwPrimary” element inside it to “kwSecondary” and set the text to find to “Folgebescheinigung”.
 Specify the search area: below the “kwPrimary” element from the “PrimaryGroup”.

 | Name | Type | Search element |